cpske/ISP/django/external-configuration.md

 Put sensitive data in a separate file that is *not* committed to Github.

-## Using Environment Variables
+## Basic Way: Using Environment Variables

+*This section shows the basic idea and works, but I recommend using [Decouple](#python-decouple) instead.*

-In Python, one way to handle configuration values is to use **environment variables**.
+In Python, you can store configuration values as **environment variables**.
 The Python `os.getenv()` command returns the value of an environment variable:

 ```python
 import os